manikandan-e/document/multi-host-postcode-gerrit.md

 phosphor-post-code-manager is the single process based on host discovery for multi-host.
 This design shall not affect single host for post-code.

 - Create, register and add the dbus connection for "xyz.openbmc_project.State.Hostx(0,1,2.N).Boot.PostCode based on Host discovery.
-- Store/retrieve post-code(/var/lib/phosphor-post-code-manager/hostX(0,1,2.N))  based on event received from phosphor-host-postd.
+- Store/retrieve post-code from directory (/var/lib/phosphor-post-code-manager/hostX(0,1,2.N))  based on event received from phosphor-host-postd.

 The below D-Bus interface needs to created for multi-host post-code history.